-COMMONWEALTH OF VIRGINIA Revised April 13, 2023
+COMMONWEALTH OF VIRGINIA Revised May 3, 2024

-CHAPTER 781 STANDARDS FOR LICENSED CHILD DAY CENTERS

-PART I. INTRODUCTION
+1 2 3 CHAPTER 781 STANDARDS FOR LICENSED CHILD DAY CENTERS PART I. INTRODUCTION 4 8VAC20-781-10.

-8VAC20-781-10.
 Definitions.

-The following words and terms when used in this chapter shall have the following meanings unless the context clearly indicates otherwise:

-"Abusive head trauma" means a traumatic injury that is inflicted upon the brain of a child, including Shaken Baby Syndrome.

-"Age and stage appropriate" means the curriculum, environment, equipment, and adult-child interactions are suitable for the ages and the individual needs of any children in care.

-"Attendance" means the actual presence of an enrolled child.

-"Balanced mixed-age grouping" means a program using a curriculum designed to meet the needs and interests of children in the group and is planned for children who enter the program at three through five years of age.
-The enrollment in the balanced mixed-age grouping comprises a relatively even allocation of children in each of three ages (three to six years) and is designed for children and staff to remain together with turnover planned only for the replacement of existing students with children of ages that maintain the class balance.

-"Child" means any individual under 18 years of age.

-"Child day center" or "center" means a child day program offered to (i) two or more children younger than 13 years of age in a facility that is not the residence of the provider or of any of the children in care or (ii) 13 or more children at any location.

-"Child day program" means a regularly operating service arrangement for children where, during the absence of a parent or guardian, a person or organization has agreed to assume responsibility for the supervision, protection, and well-being of a child younger than 13 years of age for less than a 24-hour period.

-"Child with special needs" means a child with developmental disabilities, intellectual disabilities, an emotional disability, sensory or motor impairment, or significant chronic illness who require special health surveillance or specialized programs, interventions, technologies, or facilities.

-"Cleaned" means to scrub and wash with (i) soap and water or (ii) detergent solution.

-"Cooperative preschool center" means a child center that is organized, administered, and maintained by parents of children in care, parent volunteers, or other persons who participate or volunteer on behalf of a child attending such center.

-"Date of employment" means the date on which an employee begins to perform services for the child day program, which includes orientation training.

-"Department" means the Virginia Department of Education.

-"Director" means the individual responsible for supervising the day-to-day operations and staff of the center.
+5 6 The following words and terms when used in this chapter shall have the following meanings unless the context clearly indicates otherwise: 7 8 "Abusive head trauma" means a traumatic injury that is inflicted upon the brain of a child, including Shaken Baby Syndrome.
+9 10 "Age and stage appropriate" means the curriculum, environment, equipment, and adult-child interactions are suitable for the ages and the individual needs of any children in care.
+11 "Attendance" means the actual presence of an enrolled child.
+12 13 14 15 16 "Balanced mixed-age grouping" means a program using a curriculum designed to meet the needs and interests of children in the group and is planned for children who enter the program at three through five years of age.
+The enrollment in the balanced mixed-age grouping comprises a relatively even allocation of children in each of the ages (three to six years) and is designed for children and staff to remain together with turnover planned only for the replacement of existing students with children of ages that maintain the class balance.
+18 "Child" means any individual under 18 years of age.
+19 20 21 "Child day center" or "center" means a child day program offered to (i) two or more children younger than 13 years of age in a facility that is not the residence of the provider or of any of the children in care or (ii) 13 or more children at any location.
+22 23 24 25 "Child day program" means a regularly operating service arrangement for children where, during the absence of a parent or guardian, a person or organization has agreed to assume responsibility for the supervision, protection, and well-being of a child younger than 13 years of age for less than a 24-hour period.
+26 27 28 29 "Child with special needs" means a child with developmental disabilities, intellectual disabilities, an emotional disability, sensory or motor impairment, or significant chronic illness who require special health surveillance or specialized programs, interventions, technologies, or facilities.
+30 "Cleaned" means to scrub and wash with (i) soap and water or (ii) detergent solution.
+31 32 33 "Cooperative preschool center" means a center that is organized, administered, and maintained by parents of children in care, parent volunteers, or other persons who participate or volunteer on behalf of a child attending such center.
+34 35 "Date of employment" means the date on which an employee begins to perform services for the child day program, which includes orientation training.
+36 "Department" means the Virginia Department of Education.
+37 38 "Director" means the individual responsible for supervising the day-to-day operations and star of the center.
+39 40 "Enrolled" means that a regular service arrangement has been entered into between a parent and center, where the center has agreed to assume responsibility for the